The Grand Supreme Pageant Dress Shell pattern is the perfect pattern for you to create a full glitz or semi glitz style pageant outfit for your doll.

 The 5-page printable summary is a helpful quick reference reminder to print and keep by your sewing machine as you work through this project, and refers you to the steps and page numbers for the photo tutorials included for the different techniques used in this PDF sewing pattern.

 Recommended Fabrics: This pattern is suitable for woven satin or taffeta for the bodice, skirt yoke and panties, and organza fabrics for the skirt ruffles.
-Good quality satin works best particularly if you plan to use Velcro for the bodice fastening.
-The lighter weight inexpensive costume satin fabrics may get damaged by the Velcro®, even with the softer Anti Snag variety.
+Good quality satin works best particularly if you plan to use hook and loop tape for the bodice fastening.
+The lighter weight inexpensive costume satin fabrics may get damaged by the hook and loop tape, even with the softer Anti Snag variety.

 -Half a yard of satin or taffeta fabric for the bodice, skirt yoke, optional underskirt and optional bonus panties.